 What Patients Forget, HealthlinkNY Remembers

-The Institute for Family Health has been using electronic health records since 2002.
+The Institute for Family Health Has been using electronic health records since 2002.
 But as a Level 3 patient-centered medical home, it needs to see the complete picture of the patients under its care.
 That’s why the Institute depends on HealthlinkNY to supply all the pieces of a patient’s medical record.

 Pelletier says HealthlinkNY helps her in four different ways:

-1. Getting to know a new patient.
+1. Getting to know a patient.

 The local hospital refers discharged patients to the Institute, a federally qualified health center, for follow-up care when patients do not have a regular doctor.
 If patients have been hospitalized, they have a medical history and the Institute’s care managers need to know what it is.
 They get all the information from HealthlinkNY with just a couple of clicks.
 Pelletier says she can access HealthlinkNY directly from her screen because HealthlinkNY is connected directly to the Institute’s electronic health records system.
 “It’s as easy as typing in a patient’s name and pulling up the page,” she says.